kubeflow/katib/docs/proposals/trial-custom-crd.md

 ### Training container name

-In current design, to find pod container where actual training is happening and metrics collector must parse metrics, we compare compare name with [default value](https://github.com/kubeflow/katib/blob/master/pkg/job/v1beta1/kubeflow.go#L63-L78) for TFJob and PyTorchJob.
-To find training container we introduce new `PrimaryContainerName` field, where user can set container name with running training program.
+In current design, we compare compare name with [default value](https://github.com/kubeflow/katib/blob/master/pkg/job/v1beta1/kubeflow.go#L63-L78) for TFJob and PyTorchJob, to find pod container where actual training is happening and metrics collector must parse metrics.
+To find training container, we introduce new `PrimaryContainerName` field, where user can set container name with running training program.

 For example, in training is running on container with "pytorch" name: